 times of the year, so unless you are driving a slow-moving HGV or

 truck, trying to avoid all

-represents a major saving in time and hassle, leave it where there is
+represents a major saving in time and hassle, and leave it where there

-Starting from Perpignan in France, take the toll A9 motorway until
+Starting from Perpignan in France, take the French A9 toll

 you reach Spain (the former N9, now D900, is just too much hassle south